 And strategy is what wins the war.

-(hint: if you’re not yet a member of the Blog Maven community, you should subscribe to my Blog Smarter emails – I save my very best for subscribers)
+(hint: if you’re not yet a member of the Biz Mavens community, you should subscribe to my emails – I save my very best for subscribers)

 Get my tips straight to your inbox, and make profitable products + services that SELL.